 Yes!
 Many students participate both in marching band and a concert band or orchestra, as well as in Spartan Sound Pep Band.
 Many also play in jazz band or winter percussion as well.

 Can I be involved in sports and extracurriculars and still be in the music program?

 YES!
 Depending on the sport.
 The music program includes many athletes in the band, on school teams, club teams, and rec programs.
 We also have students who participate in a variety of other activities at MVHS, in their religious communities, in scouting, and in the larger community.
 The key to participating in multiple activities is time management.
 The time management skills that students learn as members of the band will help them succeed and excel in all of their activities, sports, and academics.

 Do I have to be in a band class to be a member of the marching band?
 Is that the same for the Spartan Sound Pep Band?

 Anyone in Marching Band must be enrolled in the marching band class.
 Color Guard students must also enroll in Color Guard.
 Winter Percussion students and Winter Guard must enroll in their respective classes.
-Pep Band members do not enroll in a class; they register with Music Director Anna Linde.
+Pep Band members do not enroll in a class; they enroll with the Music Directors.

 Which strings class should I take as an incoming freshman?

 Freshmen should enroll in String Orchestra (Orchestra on your registration form).